PacificCommunity/PACComtrade/README.md

 ### Orchestrate

-The list of countries for which the porcess is executed is specified in execution parameters, using ISO 3166-alpha2 code like this:
+The list of countries for which the process is executed is specified in execution parameters, using ISO 3166-alpha2 code like this:

 PICTs=["KI", "TO", "TV"]